 Cricut Explore Air 2 Review

-Now that I have a Cricut Explore Air 2 of my own I have to admit: I don't know if I'm worthy of it!
-I have a lot of learning ahead of me, but thankfully, Cricut hooked me up with all the supplies I need for more than a few projects.
+I have a lot of learning ahead of me, but thankfully, I also got hooked up with all the supplies I need for more than a few projects.

-Believe me, I felt more than a little spoiled after I opened the package with the Cricut Explore Air 2 in it, then opened the second box with everything else sent so I could start using the machine!
+Believe me, I felt more than a little spoiled after I opened the package with the cutting machine in it, then opened the second box with everything else sent so I could start using it!

-In addition to the Cricut Explore air 2, here's a selection of other items I received:
+In addition to the machine itself, here's a selection of other items I received: